Name the major fluid compartments

 Identify 3 means by which the body normally loses fluid

-urination, perspiration(sweating), respiration, and defecation
+urination, perspiration(sweating), and defecation

-Explains the roles of sodium in the body
+List the roles of sodium in the body

 Describe how the kidneys help control PH